Rose Hollermann

-Biography
+Early life

 Rose Hollermann was born in Mankato, Minnesota, on December 25, 1995, the daughter of John and Michelle Hollermann.
 She had three brothers: Shane, Ethan, and Seth.

 On August 10, 2001, Rose, her mother and three brothers were in a motor vehicle accident outside their home in Elysian, Minnesota.
 Her two older brothers Ethan and Shane were killed.
 She had bruising to her spinal cord around the T11 and T12 thoracic vertebrae, leaving her partly paralyzed from the waist down.
 She can stand, and walk a little, but spends much of her time in a wheelchair.